aspindaaa-does-code/STUA_Countdown/README.md

 - To access the API for lirr data: http://127.0.0.1:7082/lirr
 - To access the API for delay data: http://127.0.0.1:7082/delay

-Some pictures of the current version of the project, are below:
+Some pictures of the current version of the project are below:

 ## Current Version (September 2023 - TBD):